 Make it your mission to run around your home checking what needs to be done.
 Cook dinner.
 Change the sheets.
 Do the laundry.
 Bring her snacks and drinks.
 Run a bath.
 Her hands and head will be completely full.
 So, dads, if you can keep on top of house bits whilst making sure Mom is comfortable, then, in the words of Rudyard Kipling, “you’ll be a Man, my son!”

 New fatherhood is magical, only it often doesn’t feel that way at the time.
 It is an exhausting whirlwind of change.
 Your environment changes.
-Your social life changes.
+Then, your social life changes.
 Your relationship with your partner changes.
 Heck, everything changes!

 It is little surprise then that lots of emotions come up for new dads.
 Some of these feelings will be unsettling.
 Try to remember you are not alone.
 All of us dads have gone through similar stuff.
 What you are feeling is normal.
 It will likely pass.